markd87/markd87.github.io/_posts/2020-05-17-white-dwarfs.markdown

 The mass is a constant independent of the radius.
 This limit for the mass of a white dwarf is known as the Chandrasekhar limit, named after [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar) who derived this limit in the 1930's and received a Nobel prize for it.
 As the result is a constant, the pre-factors are important, and the exact value is $\sim 1.4 \ M_{sun}$.

+### Summary

+> When a star exhausts its fuel, the star contracts, increasing its density.
+The electrons get confined enough to become degenerate, at which point Pauli's Exclusion principle results in a pressure opposing gravity.
+When the mass is large enough, electrons become relativistic, resulting in a unique limiting mass.